ntufar/pharma-pulse-analytics/README.md

-# PharmaPulse Analytics Platform - Gemini CLI Agent Workspace
+# PharmaPulse Analytics Platform

-This repository serves as the operational root for a Gemini CLI agent, specifically configured to manage the development lifecycle of the **PharmaPulse Analytics Platform**.
-It encapsulates all necessary configurations, scripts, and documentation for the agent to effectively create, plan, implement, and maintain features for the platform.
+This repository contains the **PharmaPulse Analytics Platform**, a Commercial Data Platform (CDP) designed to provide comprehensive analytics and insights for pharmaceutical sales operations.
+It encapsulates all necessary configurations, scripts, and documentation for the platform's development lifecycle.

 ## Project Overview

 The PharmaPulse Analytics Platform is a Commercial Data Platform (CDP) designed to provide comprehensive analytics and insights for pharmaceutical sales operations.
 This workspace facilitates the agent-driven development of this platform, demonstrating modern data stack architecture, migration management, and best practices for data governance and user management.

-## Features & Capabilities of the Gemini CLI Agent
+## Development Workflow & Artifacts

-Within this workspace, the Gemini CLI agent is equipped to:
+Within this workspace, the development workflow supports:

-*   **Manage Project Constitution:** Define and enforce core principles, governance, and development standards.
+*   **Project Constitution:** Core principles, governance, and development standards are defined and enforced.
-*   **Create Feature Specifications:** Generate detailed `spec.md` files from natural language descriptions or existing PRDs.
+*   **Feature Specifications:** Detailed `spec.md` files are created from natural language descriptions or existing PRDs.
-*   **Plan Implementations:** Develop comprehensive `plan.md` documents, outlining technical approaches, data models, and contracts.
+*   **Implementation Plans:** Comprehensive `plan.md` documents are developed, outlining technical approaches, data models, and contracts.
-*   **Generate Tasks:** Break down implementation plans into actionable, dependency-ordered tasks in `tasks.md`.
+*   **Task Generation:** Implementation plans are broken down into actionable, dependency-ordered tasks in `tasks.md`.
-*   **Analyze & Clarify:** Perform consistency checks across artifacts and identify ambiguities in specifications.
+*   **Analysis & Clarification:** Consistency checks are performed across artifacts, and ambiguities in specifications are identified.
-*   **Execute Implementations:** Drive the development process by executing defined tasks.
+*   **Implementation Execution:** The development process is driven by executing defined tasks.

 ## Project Structure